kraftl-UL/supML/README.md

 However, with those 31 variables we still have 18 with NAs.

-Then, we we tailor the way to substitute the missing values for each variable - mostly based on an idea of the variable's distribution (histograms, boxplots, unique values, common sense) .
+Then, we tailor the way to substitute the missing values for each variable - mostly based on an idea of the variable's distribution (histograms, boxplots, unique values, common sense).

 Tackling sparse observations, we delete these rows as we would create synthetic rows by imputing.
 Also, we delete rows which contain NAs in area and rooms, since we seek to keep the risk low to be biased, especially in the regarding the variables of rooms and area.

 For discrete values as *balcony*, *elevator*, *parking_indoor*, *parking_outside* we consider an NA to be 0 as it is likely to not type anything when creating an observation, than typing 0 for non-existent paramters.
 For missing *floor* values we considered the median.

 From external research we know that there doesn't exist any location in Switzerland with a distance of more than 16km to the next lake.
 Everything above this distance in our dataset - concerning *dist_to_lake* - is set to NA and later all NAs are replaced by the median, which is ~1206m.

-We also assume the average age of people living in a hectare around a certain ovservation can be lower than 18 as before adulthood people cannot rent an appartment or flat.
+We also assume the average age of people living in a hectare around a certain ovservation is very unlikely to be lower than 18 as before adulthood people cannot rent an appartment or flat.
+Even if we take the chance of having babies into account, the likelihood of all people in an area of one hectar being younger than 18 is very low.
 The average of those people in a certain area will be even higher.
 Same applies for the upper egde of *Avg_age*.
 So we first reduce the top and bottom outliers by more appropriate values of 25 & 58 and fill the remaining NAs with the (more representative) median value, which is 41.84 years.

 Observations with *area* values lower than 6.0m2 were handled as outliers and deleted.

-As we deleted the few observations with NAs in both, *area* and *rooms*, we refill *area*  depending on the number of rooms and a average room size computed based on observations with both entires.
+As we deleted the few observations with NAs in both, *area* and *rooms*, we refill *area*  depending on the number of rooms and a average room size computed based on observations with both entries.
 Vice versa for NAs in *rooms*.

 In *rooms* there were many obviously wrong entries (e.g. 1.6, 2.4, 3.1 or 5.4).
 We rounded those to the nearest .5 value.